vcsjones/vcsjones.dev/_posts/2016-11-02-sri-with-jekyll.md

 So SRI is pretty straight forward, in theory.
 When you get down to it though, many websites have an asset pipeline.
 These pipelines can minify JavaScript and CSS, transpile them, or any other transformation.
 These can either happen at build time or at run time.
+The digests on the assets need to be the digest of the final asset of what the browser sees and actually executes.

 As this is a static site, [my CSS][2] is actually a SCSS file that gets compiled by Jekyll.
 Every page includes this stylesheet.
 I needed to have the generated